FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/build_chain_with_wsl_on_windows.md

 ![](../../../images/articles/build_chain_with_wsl_on_windows/mkdir_contracts.png)

-Switch to Terminal and copy the HellowWorld.sol contract in the console you just downloaded to the contracts folder you just created.
+Switch to Terminal and copy the HellowWorld.sol contract in the console you just downloaded to the contracts folder you just created

 ```bash
 cp ~ / fisco / console / contracts / consolidation / HellowWorld.sol [your contracts directory]